Home Running Blog Site Index Link To Us Contact Us

 A normal person is generally advised to drink about 2 litres of water a day (can be contained in other drinks).

-An athlete is going to lose a lot of fluid through sweat - which is the bodies way of bringing our body temperature back down when we have heated it up with all the exercise we are doing.
+An athlete is going to lose a lot of fluid through sweat - which is the body's way of bringing our body temperature back down when we have heated it up with all the exercise we are doing.
 The amount lost depends on a number of factors - the individual, the temperature, levels of exercise - but suffice to say that on a warm day a runner can lose up to 3% of their body weight in an hour.

-It is therefore very important to drink enough fluid - you'll need experiment with this a little (you should weight no less than 2% lighter after exercise than before it.
+It is therefore very important to drink enough fluid - you'll need experiment with this a little (you should weigh no less than 2% lighter after exercise than before it.
 A reasonable starting place would be to have a litre / hour during exercise.

 Sports Drinks